Artist Gulley Jimson is “mad, bad, and dangerous to know”.

 His lone patron is sick of his pestering for additional funds and only wishes a peaceful journey to the grave, untroubled by a dipso genius in constant need of paint brushes, tubes of flake-white (among other colors), and spirits: distilled and brewed.

-He is able to con women even well into middle-age, a talent many who follow the way of the artist seemed to enjoy, although performers like musicians and preachers appear make-out the best.
+He is able to con women even well into middle-age, a talent many who follow the way of the artist seemed to enjoy, although performers like musicians and preachers appear to make-out the best.
 The misogynist phrase chick-magnet is the most descriptive.
 One of his youthful conquest’s attests: “Oh, Gully.
 God bless you.
 You don’t throw a woman’s weakness in her face.
 You know how God made us.
 That’s the funny thing about you.
 You know about women.”

-We meet him upon his release from gaol, inside for abuse of his patron, “It’s the kind of face you want to throw a brick at, don’t you think?”
+We meet him upon his release from jail, inside for abuse of his patron, “It’s the kind of face you want to throw a brick at, don’t you think?”
 Needless to say, he remains untroubled by the niceties of civilization, like good manners or respect for the personal property of others.
 He follows this paraphrase of a quote from William Faulkner,

 “The artist’s only responsibility is to his art.
 He will be completely ruthless if he is a good one.
 He has a dream.
-It anguishes him so much he must get rid of it.
+It anguishes him so much, he must get rid of it.
 He has no peace until then.
 Everything goes by the board: honor, pride, decency, security, happiness, all, to get the book written.
 If an artist has to rob his mother, he will not hesitate; the ‘Ode on a Grecian Urn’ is worth any number of old ladies.”
 With apologies, Bill.

 Alec Guinness gives a performance that might just help dampen the memory of the tiresome Obi-Wan Kenobi and his pop theology.
 May the farce be with you.
 (Hey, I like the movie also, but let’s face it, he ain’t exactly Saint Augustine.)
 He’s a delight.